marcpadilla/Prepare-Triage/README.md

 Takes a directory containing DupTriage and/or KapeTriage packages and processes them with KAPE.

-Process-Triage processes all triage packages, including multiple triage packages for a single host.
-This is my personal preference and can be modified to meet your needs.
+If multiple triage packages for a single host exist Process-Triage will process them all.
+This behavior can be modified to meet your needs.
 Process-Triage will detect if a triage package has already been processed and will skip it.
-You can re-run Process-Triage as new triage packages are acquired throughout a matter.

 ## Required Software